 Photographs of missing children.
 The Internal Revenue Service is a proud partner with the National Center for Missing and Exploited Children.
 Photographs of missing children selected by the Center may appear in this publication on pages that would otherwise be blank.
 You can help bring these children home by looking at the photographs and calling 1-800-THE-LOST (1-800-843-5678) if you recognize a child.

 This publication is designed to help those in charge (personal representatives) of the property (estate) of an individual who has died (decedent).
 It shows them how to complete and file federal income tax returns and explains their responsibility to pay any taxes due on behalf of the decedent.
 A comprehensive example of the decedent's final tax return, Form 1040, and estate's income tax return, Form 1041, are included in this publication.

 The publication also explains how much money or property a taxpayer can give away during their lifetime or leave to their heirs at their death before any tax will be owed.
-A discussion of Form 709, U.S. Gift (and Generation-Skipping Transfer) Tax Return, and Form 706, U.S. Estate (and Generation-Skipping Transfer) Tax Return, are included.
+A discussion of Form 709, United States Gift (and Generation-Skipping Transfer) Tax Return, and Form 706, United States Estate (and Generation-Skipping Transfer) Tax Return, is included.